Gaoux/course-crawler/README.md

 - **Construction of a Course Search Engine**: The project includes modules such as crawler.py, compare.py, and search.py, which collectively form a functional course search engine.
 This engine enables users to find relevant courses based on their interests by comparing keywords with the content of course descriptions and titles.

 In summary, this project has successfully addressed the objectives outlined, providing practical experience in building search engines, web crawling, and data analysis within the context of educational course catalogs.
-These skills are valuable for various applications, including information retrieval, e-commerce, and academic research.
+These skills are valuable for various applications, including information retrieval and data analysis.